Muzo people: The emerald people

 The first time the presence of emeralds in present-day Colombia was known to the Spanish was in 1514 in Santa Marta.
 During the campaign of Gonzalo Jiménez de Quesada, the earliest contact with emeralds from the Eastern Ranges was made in 1537 in Chivor by Pedro Fernández de Valenzuela and Antonio Díaz de Cardoso.
 During the years of the Spanish conquest of the Muisca, the explorers heard about the emeralds from Muzo.
 In 1544 Diego Martínez discovered the mines of Muzo.

 Although the accounts on the exploitation of silver, copper, iron and gold in the region vary, the chroniclers agree on the emeralds.
 To extract the emeralds from the surrounding rock, the Muzo used pointed wooden poles, called coa.
 The veins containing the minerals were cleaned with water.
 After extraction, the Muzo people elaborated the minerals.

 In the years before the arrival of the Spanish, the Muzo were in conflict with the Muisca.
 They hid their emeralds from their eastern neighbours and zipa Tisquesusa entered the Muzo terrain, killed a leader and cut his daughters to pieces to get information as to where the emerald deposits were located.

+In the 1980s, the treatment of the Muzo people to mine emeralds was deemed dangerous and people would be killed.
+The treatment of workers in the emerald mining industry has improved since then.